configcat/js-unified-sdk/samples/ts-node-console-esm/README.md

 # Sample application for Node.js with TypeScript (ts-node)

-This is a simple Node.js application to demonstrate how to use the ConfigCat SDK on Node.js.
+This is a simple console application to demonstrate how to use the ConfigCat SDK on Node.js using ECMAScript modules and TypeScript.

 ## Install dependencies